RedHatInsights/inventory-schemas/README.md

     - Add an example of the value(s) you expect to receive using the `example` keyword.
 For string fields, provide at least 2 unique examples.
     - Add a description of the field.
 If the field should support `range` or `wildcard` operations when queried against, note that here.
 3. Add filtering flags
-    - If the field should NOT be indexed for filtering, add `x-indexed: false`.
-Defaults to `true` otherwise.
     - If the field should support wildcard operations in filtering, add `x-wildcard: true`.
 Defaults to `false` otherwise.
 4. Validate the field
     - The field should have the strictest possible validation rules applied to it.